digidotcom/xbee-micropython/samples/cellular/aws/README.md

-Use XCTU or ATFS commands in a terminal emulator to upload the three files to the `cert/` directory on your XBee.
+Use XBee Studio or ATFS commands in a terminal emulator to upload the three files to the `cert/` directory on your XBee.

 *For security, you should upload the `aws.key` as a secure file (using `ATFS XPUT`).